Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 New Voluntary Remediation Certificates.
 Effective January 1, 2019

-AEP will offer two types of voluntary remediation certificates.
+The Alberta government will offer two types of voluntary remediation certificates.
 Further information on these certificates can be found below.

 A "limited" remediation certificate that certifies an area has been remediated to the appropriate standard, similar to the previous "area-based" remediation certificate.